Rockin' All Over the World

 "Rockin' All Over the World" is a rock song written by John Fogerty, formerly of Creedence Clearwater Revival.
 It made its debut on Fogerty's second solo album in 1975.
 It was also released as a single, spending six weeks in the US top 40, peaking at #27.

 Status Quo recorded their own, heavier arrangement of Fogerty's song for their 1977 album Rockin' All Over the World.
-In July 1985 Status Quo opened Live Aid at Wembley Stadium with "Rockin' All Over the World".
+The cover peaked at #3 in the UK Singles Chart and also charted in several other countries.
+In July 1985, Status Quo opened Live Aid at Wembley Stadium with "Rockin' All Over the World".
+Fogerty has given the cover a positive appraisal, occasionally making joking reference to it as the better-known version in introducing the song at UK gigs, and has talked about how the success of Status Quo's version came during a "very dark period" in his life and "made [him] feel much better".
+In an interview with Uncut magazine, he said that "it's wonderful to have a cover that's much better known than the original" and stated that he didn't mind that many people mistakenly believed that Status Quo wrote the song.

 Reception

 Rolling Stone critic Dave Marsh considered the song a good choice for the album's lead single, although he claimed that it was "little more than the formulaic CCR sound with the title repeated over and over, like a chant."
 Billboard exclaimed "Good news for rock and roll fans.
 John Fogerty is back, capturing all the deceptively simple magic frantic feel that made Creedence a groundbreaking rock group in the '60s," praising the vocals, instrumentals and the title.
-Cash Box said that "every kid in town should sit up and take note of the simple drive, and cutout all that complicated crud."
+Cash Box said that "every kid in town should sit up and take note of the simple drive, and cut out all that complicated crud."